Let me guide you to Medellín – which is also a great gateway for a fantastic day trip to the mesmerizing town of Guatapé.

 Parque Temático – like I said: a little bit of Disney World.

 Founded in 1714, this municipality used to live from agriculture, but slowly changed to tourism and river fishing.
-Until in the late 1970s, it was simply washed away.
+Until the late 1970s, it was simply washed away.

 What you see today, is a small replica of the vanished town.
 The Nuevo Peñol looks nothing like this and lost all the colonial charm.